paramrathour/blog/pages/_posts/2025-04-20-math-book-recommendations.md

 #### Biographical
 The Man Who Loved Only Numbers: The Story of Paul Erdös and the Search for Mathematical Truth (Paul Hoffman) : Remember Erdős? our nomad from [first section](#legendary-books) he wandered around the world in 83 years with two suitcases and collaborated with over 500 researchers.
 Such prolific output led to the creation of the Erdős number: a measure of the "collaborative distance" between a mathematician and Erdős, based on co-authored papers.
-Check out the book for more stories!
+Calculate your [Erdős number](https://mathscinet.ams.org/mathscinet/freetools/collab-dist) now!

 Euler: The Master of Us All (William Dunham)
 : Experience the world of math through the works of the GOAT polymath Leonhard Euler